justeattakeaway/pie/packages/tools/pie-icons-vue/README.md

 <icon-alert-triangle-large iconSize="40" />
 ```

+### Styles
+Vue icons package doesn't provide css styles.
+Css classes `c-pieIcon c-pieIcon--{iconName}` are available for consuming applications to add styles needed for the their project.

 ### Tree shaking

 By using ES imports like `import { IconCalendar } from '@justeattakeaway/pie-icons-vue'` with Webpack v4+ or Rollup, unused exports in this module will be automatically eliminated.